 Aged to perfection (so much so that we were able to smell it before we saw it appear on the table), this Camembert had us hooked before we even tasted it.

 Although similar to Brie, Camembert has a deeper, more intense flavor and aroma.
-Alex’s recommendation for such an intense cheese was to slather it onto a baguette with butter in order to tone down the intensity of the cheese.
+Alex’s recommendation for such an intense cheese was to slather it onto a baguette with butter in order to tone down the sharpness.
 Actually, let me take a break from this Camembert diatribe to note that butter, marmalade, and apples should all be paired with more intense cheeses to tone down their flavors; conversely, if you try a milder cheese (like comté, for instance) and realize that it needs a little extra flavor, you should pair this with nuts, black pepper, and grapes.
 Baguettes, however, go well with everything.

 After we savored the bold, salty bitterness of the Camembert and washed it down with the white wine Alex had paired with the softer cheeses (namely the Brie and Camembert), our tasting experience was regrettably coming to an end.
 Before parting, however, Catherine made sure to remind us of the reason we were at the table in the first place.
 I know wine and cheese sounds like more of an indulgence than anything else, but the people who you sit down to eat with truly are there to share love at the table.
 And if you don’t believe that now, you just might after five glasses of wine.